Market Overview

 Schools

-Stafford leads on school quality with a 77% average pass rate (rated Strong) compared to 73% in Fredericksburg.
-Top schools in Fredericksburg include James Monroe High School and Walker-Grant Middle School.
-In Stafford, families look to North Stafford High School and Mountain View High School.
+Fredericksburg has a 73% average SOL pass rate; Stafford has 77% (2024 state assessment data).
+Public schools in Fredericksburg include James Monroe High School and Walker-Grant Middle School; in Stafford, North Stafford High School and Mountain View High School.
 See Fredericksburg schools | See Stafford schools

 Fredericksburg